telescopic-handler-market-value-price

 • Overall condition (for used models)

-When looking at the value of telehandlers, think about the long-term costs.
+When comparing machines, focus on purchase price plus the condition, hours, and attachments that affect value.
 For example, renting might cost about $24,000 a year, which is $120,000 over five years.
 Buying a used telehandler and using it for four years could cost around $96,000.
 This shows how important it is to consider your needs and budget when choosing between new, used, or rental options.

 Renting vs. Buying a Telehandler: Financial Considerations